 Most mesothelioma survivors received curative surgical treatments (extrapleural pneumonectomy, pleurectomy, cytoreduction).

 Survivor stories offer hope and so much more. than hope.
 Patients can learn what each survivor’s diagnosis was and which treatment methods they received.
 By providing patients with survivor stories of hope and life, they can model their own battle on these heroic individuals.

 Minneapolis resident Jodi Page was diagnosed with mesothelioma at just 26 years old.
 When she first saw the doctor with fever, chills and a sore throat, she was diagnosed with a cold and treated with a Z-Pack.
 While the symptoms briefly subsided, they all came back – this time with chest pain.

 Upon further examination, she was incorrectly diagnosed as having stage 3 or 4 epithelial mesothelioma by a general oncologist.
 Only after seeing a mesothelioma specialist was it revealed she was in stage 2.

 She was eligible for an extrapleural pneumonectomy, which was successfully performed with radiation treatment.
 Jodi celebrated her 30th birthday by skydiving.
-Twelve years later, she continues her recovery.
+Ten years later, she continues her recovery.